 The COVID‐19 pandemic prompted a paradigm shift toward online or virtual settings for business meetings, team collaboration, and classrooms.
 Therefore, students may benefit from pursuing a computer science degree online while using the extra time and space for practice and further personal development.

 Almost every business sector uses computers and technology that require someone to design new computer applications, write code, fix problems, and administer it.
 Therefore, the lack of qualified graduates in the computing field opens doors to a variety of well-paying careers.

 Most schools offer a BS in computer science, though some schools offer the degree as a BA.
 A BS tends to focus more on technical skill, while a BA includes general liberal arts coursework.

-An online bachelor's in computer science degree generally takes four years of full-time study to complete, though some programs offer accelerated timelines.
+It usually takes four years of full-time study to earn an online bachelor's in computer science degree, though some programs offer accelerated timelines.
 Students who have associate degrees can typically graduate in two years.

 Learn more, do more.

 Highly informative resources to keep your education journey on track.

 Take the next step toward your future with online learning.

 Discover schools with the programs and courses you’re interested in, and start learning today.